This Is My Thing: Breast cancer survivors find community in dragon boat racing

 This Is My Thing: Flag Football

-This video is the first episode of This Is My Thing podcats on KUT News
+This video is the first episode of This Is My Thing podcast on KUT News

 Richard Samuels, owner of RichesArt Gallery discusses his love for flag football, making art for a living, and why hobbies are important.
 Samuels was a former professional football player turned art gallery owner in East Austin, TX.